dyarosla/dvar/README.md

 #### Cycle Handling

 DVars will detect cycles.
-Cycles cannot have a well-defined ordering and so, DVars will not propogate value changes within a cycle.
+Cycles are ambiguous in nature and have no well-defined order.
+Thus, DVars will not propogate value changes within a cycle.

 ```haxe
 a.set(1);